 Nowadays, it’s crucial to run a clean vacation rental to get a 5-star review.
 Luckily, all cleaning products are expenses that can be deducted come tax time.But did you know that you can deduct cleaning services like laundry fees and turnover services?
 It’s all the more reason to pay a cleaning company to do the dirty work.
 Plus, you can setup your Airbnb pricing or implement a cleaning fee in order to cover your cleaning services expenses.
 Owners and hosts that use cleaning management software and apps to coordinate services can claim the subscription fees as expenses too.

 2. Repairs and maintenance

 A stitch in time saves nine!
-So, get a professional to fix that pipe or window as you can claim any repairs that you had to make to your property.
-Plus, as you are guaranteed to get a bad review when your property is not in tiptop shape, it is good practice not to delay any maintenance.
+If you get a professional to fix that pipe or window, you can claim any repairs that you had to make to your property.
+If you’re a DIYer, any supplies you pick up at the hardware store can be claimed as deductions.

 3. Insurance, property taxes and mortgage